Duro Bag Manufacturing: Divisions

 Duro Bag is a full-service bag manufacturer with two divisions:

 The Standard Products Division produces Grocery Bags; Grocery Sacks; Handle Bags; Merchandise Bags; Paper Lawn and Leaf Bags; and various Specialty Bags, including Lunch Bags, Pharmacy Bags, Liquor Bags, Freshness Paper Bread Bags, Food Service Bags, and more.

 The Designer Division produces the broadest range of machine-made paper shopping bags in the industry.
 The variety of applications includes Retail, Resale, Restaurant/Food Service, and Medical/Pharmaceutical.

 Duro also has in-house Art Departments in both Kentucky and Florida.
-Both departments have talented artists operating the latest Electronic Pre-Press Equipment.
+Both departments have artists operating the latest Electronic Pre-Press Equipment.
 These artists assist in the development of customer artwork, print layouts, and marketing material.
 The Sales and Marketing Offices are located in Kentucky, with regional salespeople and an extensive broker network throughout the country.

 Many of their employees, such as Brenda Nieves, also have their names stamped on the bottom of their bags.